-Figure 5.5 Outcomes that have since been assigned to crimes with a disability motivation recorded between 2015/16 and 2021/22 (n = number of crimes recorded)
+Figure 5.5 Outcomes that have since been assigned to crimes with a disability motivation recorded between 2015/16 and 2022/23 (n = number of crimes recorded)

-Transphobic motivation: As with faith/religion and disability crimes, those with a transphobic motivation show a greater degree of variability with between 71 per cent and 92 per cent attributed to evidential difficulties and no suspect identified.
-Between 8 per cent and 19 per cent of transphobic crimes are dealt with by means of charge/summons and up to 12 per cent by means of out-of-court disposal.
+Transgender Identity motivation: As with faith/religion and disability crimes, those with a transgender identity motivation show a greater degree of variability with between 71 per cent and 92 per cent attributed to evidential difficulties and no suspect identified (48 per cent evidential difficulties and 31 per cent no suspect identified in 2022/23).
+Between 8 per cent and 19 per cent of transgender identity crimes are dealt with by means of charge/summons (13 per cent in 2022/23) and up to 12 per cent by means of out-of-court disposal (5 per cent in 2022/23).

-Figure 5.6 Outcomes that have since been assigned to crimes with a transphobic motivation recorded between 2015/16 and 2021/22 (n = number of crimes recorded)
+Figure 5.6 Outcomes that have since been assigned to crimes with a transgender identity motivation recorded between 2015/16 and 2022/23 (n = number of crimes recorded)